lucaswangdev/mybatis-cli/README.md

 ![1-init](src/static/4-init.png)

-### 5. If the database fields are updated, execute the "mybatis-cli g" command again in the corresponding folder.
+### 5. If the database fields are updated, execute the "mybatis-cli u" command again in the corresponding folder.